atheken/NoRM/README.markdown

-h3.
-NoRM is a .Net library for connecting to the document-oriented database, MongoDB.
+_NoRM is a .Net library for connecting to the document-oriented database, MongoDB._

-NoRM will provide:
+_NoRM will provide:_

 * Strongly-typed interaction when querying and updating collections.
 * Improved interface to send common Mongo commands (creating indices, getting all the existing dbs and collections, etc.).
 * Ultra-fast de/serialization of BSON to .Net CLR types and back.
 * LINQ-to-Mongo
+* more?

 NoRM works in Mono & .Net